marcoagostinelli/eCommerceProject/User_Guide.md

 Step 1.
 You must be logged in as a client

 Step 2.
-Select “Client Profile”
+Select â€œClient Profileâ€

 Step 3.
-Select “Change Profile Picture”
+Select â€œChange Profile Pictureâ€

 Step 4.
-Select “Choose file” and select the image from your computer you would like
+Select â€œChoose fileâ€ and select the image from your computer you would like

 Step 5.
-Select “Add Picture”
+Select â€œAdd Pictureâ€

 Your new profile picture is now visible at the top of the screen and will be included when you write a review.